Minor burns bottom line:

 What immediate first aid should be done at home BEFORE coming to the ED?

-Whilst grandmothers may advocate using butter, turmeric or Tiger balm the most important thing to do is…To hold the hand under cool running water for at least 20 minutes.
+Whilst grandmothers may advocate using butter, turmeric or Tiger balm the most important thing to do is…To hold the injured area under cool running water for at least 20 minutes.
 If this has not been done prior to presentation and the patient is seen within 3 hours then this should be done in the emergency department.
-If they don’t have access to cold running water then immersion in cool water may be of some benefit.
+If they don’t have access to running water, then immersion in cool water may be of some benefit.
+If they don’t have access to running water, then application of cool wet soaks can also be used – apply as a wet compress every five minutes over total of a 20 minute block.
+Placing a child into a bath of cold water can make them very cold very quickly – always be mindful of and monitor for impending hypothermia.

 What burns should be referred to a regional burns centre?